 Portugal in April

-- Lisbon Fish & Flavors: Held over 11 days during the first half of April, April 4-14 in 2019, Lisbon Fish & Flavors is an iconic gastronomic event that features fresh seafood served by some of the most prestigious international and national chefs and restaurants.
+- Lisbon Fish & Flavors: Held over 11 days during the first half of April, Lisbon Fish & Flavors is an iconic gastronomic event that features fresh seafood served by some of the most prestigious international and national chefs and restaurants.
 Attendees can take part in cooking classes and wine pairing events, as well as watch the pros at work during live cooking demos.

 - Easter Weekend & Holy Week: Portugal is a strongly Catholic country and Easter is celebrated in a very religious manner here by holding reverent street parades, usually accompanied by lively song and dance for a full week.
 There are various Easter events and traditional customs throughout Portugal that vary by location, but there is much commonality as well, with traditional displays strongest in country areas (though cities will have their processions and events as well).
 Expect many business closures and limited public transportation especially during Easter Weekend.

 - Freedom Day: This Portuguese public holiday is celebrated every April 25th, marking the Carnation Revolution that saw the end of Portugal’s nearly 50-year dictatorship (the longest in Europe).
 The holiday is celebrated with concerts, especially in Lisbon, as well as the annual Corrida da Liberdade, or Freedom Run.

-- Music Days in Belem: A four-day music festival (April 25 to April 28 in 2019) and a marathon of concerts, intended to be a different way of promoting access to classical music.
+- Music Days in Belem: A four-day music festival and a marathon of concerts, intended to be a different way of promoting access to classical music.
 Visitors also have an opportunity to explore the building of the Centro Cultural de Belém, a landmark of modern Portuguese architecture, and relax at the esplanades offering wonderful views over the river.

 - Óbidos International Chocolate Festival: This chocolate-focused festival is hosted for four days in the town of Óbidos.
 The narrow streets of the medieval town are transformed into showcases of cakes and sweets that everyone can sample and purchase.
 Festival-goers can attend culinary classes and also watch competitions involving professional pastry-makers.